G.T. (Ellen Yeung) College

 G.T.
 (Ellen Yeung) College is a full-time direct subsidy school for boys and girls in Hong Kong.

-It was founded by the Gifted Education Association in 1996.
+It was founded by Prof. Rex Li and the Gifted Education Association in 1996.
 It provides twelve years of primary and secondary education.

 Curriculum

 The school has implemented a school-wide multiple intelligence assessment program, which includes the Primary 1 and 3 Multiple Intelligence Test.
 These tests evaluate students across eight different areas of intelligence.

 The school has implemented small class instruction with 24-26 pupils in each class, providing gifted classes in each subject designed to provide advanced and enriched curriculum develop their talents.
 There is training available for sports, allowing talented athletes to receive specialized coaching and training.

 Students in the Secondary Section take external public examinations, including the Putonghua Proficiency Test (GAPSK) for primary and secondary schools in Hong Kong and Macao, and the KET and PET stage examinations of the Cambridge Examinations.

 In the 2021, 12 students took the International Baccalaureate Diploma exam, with 3 students scoring full marks of 45 points, and being admitted to the University of Cambridge.